Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Compactness of external fibers

 \subsubsection{External fiber vs horizontal Bers slice}

 Although Theorems~\ref{pre_comp_thm_1} and~\ref{vert_slice_comp_thm} are boundedness results in the character variety, their proofs are not quite parallel.
-Each correspondence in a horizontal Bers slice has the trivial signature associated with a single sphere, and much of the proof of Theorem~\ref{pre_comp_thm_1} was devoted to disallowing degeneration of the associated uniformizing rational maps (defined on a single sphere).
-In particular, there is no change of signature in the entire closure of a horizontal Bers slice.
+Each correspondence in a horizontal Bers slice has the trivial characteristic data associated with a single sphere, and much of the proof of Theorem~\ref{pre_comp_thm_1} was devoted to disallowing degeneration of the associated uniformizing rational maps (defined on a single sphere).
+In particular, there is no change of characteristic data in the entire closure of a horizontal Bers slice.

-On the other hand, a general sequence $\mathfrak{C}_n\in\mathscr{B}_\Gamma$ is defined on a tree of spheres, and as we shall see, it converges to some correspondence $\mathfrak{C}_\infty$, whose signature is potentially `larger' than that of $\mathfrak{C}_n$.
-In other words, the rational maps defining $\mathfrak{C}_n$ must be allowed to degenerate to rational maps on trees of spheres, and we need to organize these rational maps on various trees of spheres appropriately to define the dominating signature.
+On the other hand, a general sequence $\mathfrak{C}_n\in\mathscr{B}_\Gamma$ is defined on a tree of spheres, and as we shall see, it converges to some correspondence $\mathfrak{C}_\infty$, whose characteristic data is potentially `larger' than that of $\mathfrak{C}_n$.
+In other words, the rational maps defining $\mathfrak{C}_n$ must be allowed to degenerate to rational maps on trees of spheres, and we need to organize these rational maps on various trees of spheres appropriately to define the dominating characteristic data.

 Also note that in order to prove compactness of $\mathscr{B}_\Gamma$, we need to justify that $\mathfrak{C}_\infty$ lies in the external fiber $\mathscr{B}_\Gamma$.
 This demands good control of the dynamical plane of the limiting correspondence $\mathfrak{C}_\infty$ and a significant part of the proof of Theorem~\ref{vert_slice_comp_thm} will be devoted to achieving this goal.